-- PSO1 An ability to apply knowledge of computing and mathematics appropriate to the discipline.
+PSO1 An ability to apply knowledge of computing and mathematics appropriate to the discipline.
 PSO2 An ability to apply current techniques, skills, and tools necessary for computing practice and to integrate IT-based solutions into the user environment effectively.
 PSO3 An ability to apply design and development principles in the construction of software systems of varying complexity.
-PSO4 An ability to use knowledge in various domains to identify real world problems and - PSO5 An ability to design, document and develop robust applications by considering human, financial and environmental factors using cutting edge technologies to address - financial and environmental factors using cutting edge technologies to address individual and organizational needs.
+PSO4 An ability to use knowledge in various domains to identify real world problems and hence to provide solution to new ideas and innovations.
+PSO5 An ability to design, document and develop robust applications by considering human, financial and environmental factors using cutting edge technologies to address individual and organizational needs.